 In short, I’d really need to treat it like a business.

-If you’re serious about doing what you love and making a good living at it, you may want to think along those lines too.
+If you’re serious about doing what you love and making a good living at it, you’ll want to think along those lines too.

 Treat Your Career in the Arts Like a Business